The Devil's Own: Reception

 The Devil's Own received mixed reviews from critics.
 On review aggregator website Rotten Tomatoes, it has a approval rating based on reviews, with an average score of 5.2/10.
 On Metacritic, it has a score of 53 out of 100, based on reviews from 26 critics, indicating “mixed or average reviews.”
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
 On Amazon (Prime Video), audiences view the movie even more highly, with 1,172 reviewers giving it on average of 4.5 stars.

-Roger Ebert gave the film 2½ stars out of 4, saying it showed "ignorance of the history of Northern Ireland" and that "the issues involved between the two sides are never mentioned."
-The review criticized the contrived plot, stating "The moral reasoning in the film is so confusing that only by completely sidestepping it can the plot work at all."
-Pitt and Ford were praised, with Ebert complimenting the pair, describing them as "enormously appealing and gifted actors, and to the degree that the movie works, it's because of them."
+Roger Ebert gave the film 2½ stars out of 4, saying that it showed "ignorance of the history of Northern Ireland" and that "the issues involved between the two sides are never mentioned".
+The review criticized the contrived plot, stating: "The moral reasoning in the film is so confusing that only by completely sidestepping it can the plot work at all".
+Pitt and Ford were praised, with Ebert complimenting the pair, describing them as "enormously appealing and gifted actors, and to the degree that the movie works, it's because of them".

 James Berardinelli gave the film 2½ stars out of 4, saying:

 For much of its running length, The Devil's Own works as a passable thriller.
 Certain plot elements (including many of the details surrounding the missile deal) border on preposterous, but that often goes with the territory in films of this genre.
 The best parts of The Devil's Own are the quiet moments, such as when Frankie and Tom are talking, or when Tom is spending time with his family.
 There's also an effective subplot that forces Tom to examine his moral outlook on life when his partner (Rubén Blades) accidentally shoots a fleeing suspect in the back.
 Unfortunately, The Devil's Own goes downhill fast in the final half-hour.
 Suddenly, it's as if every significant character in the film has undergone a frontal lobotomy.
 Otherwise-intelligent men start doing extremely stupid things, and the entire "dumbing-down" process becomes frustrating to observe.
 The final scenes are solid, but the stuff that leads up to them is a problem.

 Janet Maslin called it an "unexpectedly solid thriller" with a "first-rate, madly photogenic performance" by Pitt; she notes that it is "directed by Alan J. Pakula in a thoughtful urban style that recalls the vintage New York stories of Sidney Lumet" and "handsomely photographed by Gordon Willis".
-Richard Schickel called it "quite a good movie – a character-driven (as opposed to whammy-driven) suspense drama – dark, fatalistic and, within its melodramatically stretched terms, emotionally plausible"; he said Pakula "develops his story patiently, without letting its tensions unravel."
-Entertainment Weekly gave it a "B+," calling it a "quiet, absorbing, shades-of-gray drama, a kind of thriller meditation on the schism in Northern Ireland."
+Richard Schickel called it "quite a good movie – a character-driven (as opposed to whammy-driven) suspense drama – dark, fatalistic and, within its melodramatically stretched terms, emotionally plausible"; he said Pakula "develops his story patiently, without letting its tensions unravel".
+Entertainment Weekly gave it a "B+," calling it a "quiet, absorbing, shades-of-gray drama, a kind of thriller meditation on the schism in Northern Ireland".